teyrana/recipe/beef_stew.md

 2. 1 1/2 hours later, add carrots, onions.
 3. Stir in rosemary, parsley and pepper.
 Bring to a boil, then reduce heat, cover and simmer 1 hour.
 4. 1 hour later, add potatoes
-5. Simmer for ? more…
+5. Simmer for ? more